preich21/mc-maze-agent-state-extractor-mod/README.md

-# Minecraft Maze Agent - State Extractor Mod
+# Minecraft Maze Agent - State Extractor Mod - Patrick's Version

 A Minecraft mod that extracts the state of a player to work together with the `mc-maze-agent`.